Boettner-eric/dotfiles/README.md

 3. easy updates / backups

 ## Instructions
-- fetch.sh makes a copy of current config files to this repo
+- `backup.sh` makes a copy of current config files to this repo
-- install.sh runs install scripts for packages and copies configs to the right locations
+- `install.sh` runs install scripts for packages and copies configs to the right locations